amsyvah/github-pages-with-jekyll/_posts/2021-02-22-my-first-github-page.md

 ---
-title: "My First Github Page"
+title: "My edited Github Page"
 date: 2021-02-22
 ---

-**Hello world** This is my first github page.
+**Hello world** This is my first github page, with a minor edit.